Create your own moon graphic using the languages of your program! Download template here.

 Sotɩč is the word for Winter to the ʔayʔaǰuθəm speaking people of ɬəʔamɛn (Tla’amin), kómoks (Comox), χʷɛmaɬkʷu (Homalco), and ƛohos (Klahoose).
 AHS Advisor Dana Gustafson (Tla’amin) explains, Sotɩč is a time of rest and celebration, where families get together to reconnect and share stories and time with one another.
 During Sotɩč, many feasts are shared around the table with family and friends, as well as the sharing of food with loved ones who are now in the spirit world.
 Ceremonial burnings are done for Ancestors and can be done anytime but are usually connected with special events or occasions that are of importance to the family, led by ƛaχƛaχay (Elders) or Knowledge Keepers.
+In the photo below, Dana and her son Jack carved k̓ʷut̓a, for barbequing fish.
+Fish are placed onto the k̓ʷut̓a, which is stuck into the ground around a fire.

 Community Teachings & Opportunities:

-In British Columbia, Family Day is on February 19th, 2024, this year, making February an ideal time to explore traditional parenting teachings in your community.
+In British Columbia, Family Day is on February 16th, this year, making February an ideal time to explore traditional parenting teachings in your community.
 AHSABC continues to host and provide ‘Traditional Parenting by Janet Fox Facilitator Training,’ and we are proud to host our 4th session this month.

 We would like to take this time to honour the late Janet Fox Pon and her important teachings!
 She was a Cree Elder/Knowledge Keeper who was dedicated to reconnecting with Cree ways to support the continuation of Indigenous parenting in communities across the country.
 It was her belief the reconnection of these ways are part of the healthy path.